 “I’ve always held an interest in science and technology and their powerful intersection with the worlds of art and design.
 My mother is a microbiologist and at the same time a lover of classical art, so for me the fusion of these worlds is where vital creativity and innovation take place,” said Ms. Zhukova.

-The first Dasha Zhukova Distinguished Visiting Artist will be appointed for the 2016–17 academic year, and will be sustained over time with Ms. Zhukova’s continued support.
+The first Dasha Zhukova Distinguished Visiting Artist was Pedro Reyes, appointed for the 2016–17 academic year.